Edward W. Carter: Philanthropy

 Carter was one of the co-founders of the Los Angeles County Museum of Art (LACMA) and the Los Angeles Music Center.
 A world-renowned collector of Dutch Golden Age paintings, he donated 50 of them to the LACMA.
 He also donated the Hannah Carter Japanese Garden to his alma mater, UCLA.
 He supported the Los Angeles Philharmonic and the San Francisco Opera.

 He served on the regents of the University of California from 1952 to 1988, and of Occidental College.

 Personal life

 Carter resided in Bel Air, Los Angeles.
 He was married twice.
 His first wife, Christine Dailey Carter, died during his lifetime.
 They had a son, William Carter, and a daughter, Ann Carter Huneke.
 He remarried to Hannah Carter, who competed on the United States Ski Team in the 1936 Summer Olympics.

 Death

-Carter died of pancreatic cancer in Bel Air in April 1996.
+Carter died of pancreatic cancer at his home in Bel Air on April 25, 1996.
 His memorial service was at the St. Alban's Episcopal Church in Westwood, Los Angeles.